Saraharas/Neural-Decision-Trees/README.md

 # Neural Decision Trees

-The work has been done during the ML course by DS Msc. students:
+The work has been done during the ML course by DS MSc. students:

 - Temirlan Seilov
 - Alsu Sagirova